On generalized max-linear models and their statistical interpolation: Introduction and Prelimiaries

-Moreover, the class of excursion stable generalized Pareto processes, which is closely related to the class of max-stable processes, was examined in \citet{buihz08} and \citet{aulfaho11}, the most recent advances on that issue can be found in \citet{ferrdh12}.
+Moreover, the class of \emph{excursion stable} generalized Pareto processes, which is closely related to the class of max-stable processes, was examined in \citet{buihz08} and \citet{aulfaho11}, the most recent advances on that issue can be found in \citet{ferrdh12}.

-There is a very crucial problem of the theory on stochastic processes concerning its relevance in practice: as (continuous) processes as a whole cannot be measured exactly, the question arises how to construct those processes (with some characteristic stochastic behavior such as max-stability) from a finite set of observations.
-As an example one can think of data from a finite set of measuring stations measuring the sea level along a coast and one is interested in predicting the sea level between those measuring stations.
+There is a very crucial problem of the theory on stochastic processes concerning its relevance in practice: as (continuous) processes as a whole cannot be measured exactly, the question is how to construct those processes (with some characteristic stochastic behavior such as max-stability) from a finite set of observations.
+As an example one can think of data from a finite set of measuring stations metering the sea level along a coast and one is interested in predicting the sea level between those measuring stations.
+This means the ``prediction" of a stochastic process in space, not in time.

-This is an issue of conditional sampling and in the case of max-stable processes (or fields, if the domain has more than one dimension) there are (partial) answers on the arising questions in \citet{wansto11} and \citet{domeyri12}.
+In the case of max-stable processes (or fields, if the domain has more than one dimension) there are (partial) answers on the arising questions in \citet{wansto11} and \citet{domeyri12} based on conditional sampling.
+Different to that, our approach is conditionally deterministic.

-In this paper, we pick up the so-called ``max-linear model'' introduced in \citet{wansto11}: for appropriately chosen nonnegative continous functions $g_0,\dotsc,g_d$ one obtains an MSP $\bfeta=(\eta_t)_{t\in[0,1]}$ by setting
+In this paper we pick up the so-called ``max-linear model'' introduced in \citet{wansto11}: for arbitrary nonnegative continuous functions $g_0,\dotsc,g_d$ satisfying condition \eqref{eq:deterministic_functions} below, one obtains an MSP $\bfeta=(\eta_t)_{t\in[0,1]}$ by setting

 where $\bfX=(X_0,\ldots,X_d)$ is a max-stable rv with independent components.
-The obvious restriction of this model is the required independence of the margins of $\bfX$ which results in the fact that $\bfeta$ has always a discrete spectral measure (the latter is in our setup descripted below essentially the distribution of the generator process $\bfZ$; see \citet{aulfaho11} for details).
+The obvious restriction of this model is the required independence of the margins of $\bfX$ which results in the fact that $\bfeta$ always has a discrete spectral measure (the spectral measure is in our setup descripted below represented by the distribution of the generator process $\bfZ$; see \citet{aulfaho11} for details).